pyvista/pyvista/doc/source/api/examples/dataset_gallery.rst

 Dataset Gallery
 ===============
-Browse PyVista datasets and their file and instance metadata.
+Browse PyVista datasets and their metadata.

 Downloaded Datasets
 -------------------